 - Salt and Pepper to taste

 - Add the pasta to a large pan of boiling, salted water and cook according to the package instructions.
-Drain and rinse, place into a bowl and toss with olive oil to prevent it from glueing together.
-Refrigerate while preparing the rest of the ingredients.
+Place in a large salad bowl.

-- To a large salad bowl, cut the chicken into ½ inch cubes, add the red onion, celery, chives, and cilantro.
+- Add the shredded or chopped chicken to the bowl.
+Toss in the red onion, celery, chives, and cilantro.

-- Measure out the sun-dried tomatoes and place in a strainer, allow as much oil to drain with the help of a spoon pressing on it.
+- Place the sun dried tomatoes a strainer and drain the oil.
 Empty the tomatoes onto a triple layer of paper towels, fold the towel over the top and press down to release the rest of the oil.
 Rough chop the tomatoes and add to the salad bowl.

-- In a small dish, mix the chipotle mayonnaise and the sour cream together and toss the salad until well combined, add salt and pepper to taste.
+- In a small dish, mix the chipotle mayonnaise, sour cream, sugar, and vinegar together.
+Add the dressing to the salad and toss until well combined. add salt and pepper to taste.
 Cover the bowl with plastic wrap and chill until ready to serve.